sarahlj/LineDeduplicator/README.md

 * Unique lines will be written to disk
 * Optional: Duplicate lines will be written to disk
-* Non cryptographic hash is used for memmory close speed
+* Non cryptographic hash is used for memory close speed
-* low memmory usage because of hashmap lookup
+* low memory usage because of hashmap lookup
 * Uses all cores of a system and its optimized for 16 cores
-* linear performance on all cores
+* linear performance and ram usage
 * Super fast (when you come from Python or Javascript)
 * Producer-Consumer pattern used to implement concurrent